 The equity of redemption is a common-law (non-statutory) right which should be distinguished from post-sale statutory rights of redemption.
 In some states, after sale pursuant to a deed of trust or foreclosure of a mortgage, the borrower and foreclosed junior lienors are given a statutory period in which to redeem the property.
 In some states, statutory redemption may occur only upon payment of the foreclosure sale price.
 In other states, redemption may be permitted if the former borrower pays only a portion of the sums due.
-The effect of a statutory right of redemption is to diminish the ability of the lender to sell the foreclosed property because the exercise of a right of redemption would defeat the title of any purchase through a foreclosure.
+The effect of a statutory right of redemption is to diminish the ability of the lender to sell the foreclosure.
 Consequently, the practical effect of the redemption right is to force the lender to maintain the property and pay the expenses of ownership until the redemption period has expired.
 In some states, a post-sale statutory right of redemption may exist following a judicial foreclosure, but not following a trustee's sale under a deed of trust.